Salesforce Tower: History

 The tower opened in 2018 and has 61 floors, with a decorative crown reaching 1070 ft.
 The original proposal called for a 1200 ft tower, but the height was later reduced.
 The building's first tenants began moving in on January 8, 2018.
 Upon opening, the building was 97% leased to tenants including Salesforce, Covington & Burling, WeWork, Bain & Company, Accenture, McDermott Will & Emery and Hellman & Friedman.

 In May 2019, Boston Properties bought out Hines' remaining 5% stake in the building to become the sole owner and operator.

-Critical reception
+Critical reception and recognition

 At the time of the building's opening in January 2018, the San Francisco Chronicle's architecture critic John King characterized it as "Immense but understated.
 Overwhelming yet refined.
 A study in thick-walled minimalism that seems to hover more than soar.
-All of which makes for a nuanced tower, conscientious and self-assured even as it reorients the skyline and redefines San Francisco’s visual image."
+All of which makes for a nuanced tower, conscientious and self-assured even as it reorients the skyline and redefines San Francisco's visual image."
 King also reported that "[a]rchitecture buffs already dismiss Salesforce Tower as old hat, another Clarke Pelli shaft with a tapered silhouette — just like the International Finance Centre in Hong Kong or Torre Costanera in Santiago, Chile" (the tallest building in South America).
 However, he defended it against such criticism, pointing out differences like the Salesforce Tower's "smooth ascent".

-The Council on Tall Buildings and Urban Habitat (CTBUH) named Salesforce Tower the "Best Tall Building Worldwide" for 2019.
+The Council on Tall Buildings and Urban Habitat named Salesforce Tower the "Best Tall Building Worldwide" for 2019.

+In 2025, Salesforce Tower was awarded the BOMA International The Outstanding Building of the Year (TOBY) Award in the “Over 1 Million Square Feet” category, recognizing excellence in building management, operations, and sustainability.